High-Precision Dichotomous Image Segmentation via Probing Diffusion Capacity: Introduction

 \item We introduce an auxiliary edge generation task, complemented by an effective interactive module, to achieve a nuanced balance in detail representation while also enhancing the determinism of the generated masks.

-\item We significantly advance the field forward by outperforming almost all metrics on the DIS benchmark dataset, and thus establish a new SoTA in this space.
-Additionally, it boasts an inference speed that is orders of magnitude faster than traditional multi-step diffusion approaches, without compromising accuracy, demonstrating the superiority of \mymethod.
+\item We advance the field forward by outperforming almost all metrics on the DIS benchmark dataset, and thus establish a new SoTA in this space.
+Additionally, it boasts an inference speed that is orders of magnitude faster than traditional multi-step diffusion approaches without compromising accuracy.

 \end{itemize}